veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 }
 ```

-We can also list existing blobs
+We can also list existing blobs,
 ```cpp
 try
 {